ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 Following constraints are commonly assumed in the papers under discussion.
 We present a summary of each constraint, with the glossing slightly modified for a unified demonstration.

 ### 1.2.1.
 Speaker's Personal Observation Constraint
-In paradigmatic cases, a sentence with *-te-* must describe a situation that the speaker witnessed (Chung, 2006; a.o.).
-When there is no perfective aspect in *-te-* sentence, sentence (5) is an infelicitous utterance from a speaker who is not a contemporary of Shakespeare.
-(Chung further supports this constraint by noting that the context where the speaker saw a movie of Shakespeare's biography would save 5.
+In paradigmatic cases, a sentence with *-te-* must describe a situation that the speaker witnessed (Chung, 2007; a.o.).
+When there is no perfective aspect (*-ass/ess-*^[These two morphemes are allomorphs.
+Decision among these two are purely phonological.]) in a *-te-* sentence, sentence (5) is an infelicitous utterance from a speaker who is not a contemporary of Shakespeare.
+(Chung further supports this constraint by noting that the context where a speaker saw a movie of Shakespeare's biography would save 5.
 We agree with this observation.)

 \ex.
 \gll. ku tangsi mary-ka ce cip-ey sal-te-la.\\